mururu/fluentd-benchmark/format/README.md

 * cache

-200000 ra of writing (lines/sec)
+200000 rate of writing (lines/sec)

 * no cache

-200000 ra of writing (lines/sec)
+200000 rate of writing (lines/sec)

-The bottolnek in this case is not time format.
+This result meens that the bottleneck in this case is not formatting time.